1j01/grype/README.md

 - chat/collaboration tool of some kind
 - mind mapping / diagramming (see also: [Minmap](https://github.com/1j01/mind-map))
 - puzzle game (think Baba is You meets Rush Hour, [Snakeshift](https://1j01.itch.io/snakeshift), [crossword puzzles](https://crosshare.org/isaiahodhner), and/or Scribblenauts)
+- tron typing action game: type different words to turn or go straight; try to box in your opponent(s); lobby system where you can create rooms and configure width/height, max players, time limit, and win conditions: either most letters, most words, or last standing.
+It would be different from Tron in that you can control your speed, so you would never crash unless you were forced to or made a mistake in which word you chose to type.
 - library for curved text inputs that can be embedded in other web projects

 (see also: [diverge](https://github.com/1j01/diverge))